aliasoblomov/Backfill-GA4-to-BigQuery/README.md

 # Backfill-GA4-to-BigQuery
 Backfill-GA4-to-BigQuery" repository offers a solution for users to backfill their GA4 data into BigQuery.
 This is useful for those who need historical data from the start of their GA4 property, as GA4 data is typically only available in BigQuery after linking the two services. my solution provides a Game-Changer backfill of data to BigQuery.
 It uses OAuth 2.0 credentials for desktop applications, making authentication easier and well-suited for IDEs like Google Colab.

+## What's New

+I've added a **notebook version** of the code for working with GA4 data using Python and BigQuery!

+- If you prefer **straightforward, ready-to-use scripts** for creating GA4-like tables with minimal effort, the notebook provides a streamlined approach for quick setup.
+- For those looking to **customize the dimensions, metrics, or data handling processes**, the original main code remains your go-to option for flexibility and control.

 ## Table of Contents
 1. [Features](#features)